Email marketing allows you to engage with your leads, nurture customer relationships, and inspire new sales.

-- Website messaging: ActiveCampaign’s site messaging includes SMS messages to take advantage of engagement when it’s highest.
+- Website messaging: ActiveCampaign’s site messaging includes SMS messages to improve customer engagement.

 - Sales automation: Your sales and marketing teams can intersect with sales automation features, including CRM, win probability, and lead scoring.

 - Email marketing automation: Marketing and email automation are useful for email scheduling, lead segmentation, and contact management.

 - Email personalization: From promotional emails to newsletters, you can tailor emails with segmentation and dynamic content.

 - Integrations: At current, ActiveCampaign has nearly 300 integrations, including big names like Shopify, Zapier, Salesforce, PayPal, WordPress, Twitter, and Facebook.

 - Migration and training: ActiveCampaign offers free migration from your current email marketing platform as well as individualized training on how their platform works.